Date

 Meals: D

-The first walk will be in Dunbeath Strath along Dunbeath Water.
-The path runs along a gorge through fine woodland of lichen-encrusted downy birches, rowans, and hazels, before reaching open ground.
-You will see many interesting sights along the way, including an old mill built in 1850/1860, the site of a monastery, an Iron Age broch, a deserted settlement from around 1800 and various chambered cairns.
-Visit the Dunbeath Heritage Museum after the walk.
-On the way back, have a short walk to the remains of the Badbea clearance village, where people that were cleared from their land in the 18th century were forced to live.
+The first walk of the trip will be in Dunbeath Strath along Dunbeath Water.
+The path runs along a gorge through fine woodland of lichenencrusted downy birches, rowans, and hazels, before reaching open ground.
+We will see many interesting sites along the way, including an old mill built in 1850/1860, the site of a monastery, an Iron Age broch, a deserted settlement from around 1800 and various chambered cairns.
+We will visit the Dunbeath Heritage Museum after the walk.

 Meals: B, L, D